Protecting the future with the UN's 17 SDGs

 equality and inclusion

-Promoting inclusion and equal opportunities at Society means strengthening gender equality issues (SDG 5), reducing inequalities (SDG 10), facilitating education (SDG 4) and setting up strong institutional safeguards (SDG 16).
+Promoting inclusion and equality of opportunity at Society means strengthening gender equality issues (SDG 5), reducing inequality (SDG 10), facilitating education (SDG 4) and setting strong institutional principals (SDG 16).

 Fighting for social equity